skyway/skyway.github.io/en/ios-tutorial.md

 Select the PeerID of the partner you want to call and call him/her.

-#### Obtain the PeerID of the Destination
+#### Obtain the PeerID of your partner

 Tap the actionButton.
-If you aren't already connected to a peer, use the listAllPeers method to obtain a list of all other user's PeerIDs.
+If you aren't already connected to a peer, use the `listAllPeers()` function to obtain a list of all other user's PeerIDs.
 Delete your own ID from the obtained list and show the list with the `PeerListViewController`.

 *Objective-C*
 {: .lang}